Best practice

 console.log(counter);

-• in loops, i= index
+in loops,

-loops are the best choice.
+loops are the best choice. -

-• When we have a loop running inside another loop, we call that a nested loop.
-One use for a nested for loop is to compare the elements in two arrays.
-For each round of the outer for loop, the inner for loop will run completely.
+When we have a loop running inside another loop, we call that a nested loop.
+One use for a nested

 const myArray = [6, 19, 20];